ernestkoko/earnipay/README.md

 ## :white_check_mark: How to run the app
 You can run this app on either Android or iOs mobile phone.
-Your have to download either [VS code](https://code.visualstudio.com/download) or [Android Studio](https://developer.android.com/studio?gclid=CjwKCAjwvpCkBhB4EiwAujULMuW99G8v2aZbcrnfO4QFAiS7IIBnn3_dHMPOa0fSoroNEaxl-x2SmRoC-HwQAvD_BwE&gclsrc=aw.ds) by clicking on any of the links :point_left:  and follow the official installation guide.
+Your have to download either [VS code](https://code.visualstudio.com/download) or [Android Studio](https://developer.android.com/studio?gclid=CjwKCAjwvpCkBhB4EiwAujULMuW99G8v2aZbcrnfO4QFAiS7IIBnn3_dHMPOa0fSoroNEaxl-x2SmRoC-HwQAvD_BwE&gclsrc=aw.ds) by clicking on any of the links :point_left:  and following the official installation guide.

 Having done that you need to install [Flutter](https://docs.flutter.dev/get-started/editor?tab=vscode) by following the guide [here](https://docs.flutter.dev/get-started/editor?tab=vscode) you can clone this app and run to enjoy nice views.